cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 The one-way map is a function from uniformly distributed byte strings of a fixed length to uniformly distributed abstract elements.
-This map is suitable for hash-to-group operations and to select random elements.
+This map is suitable for hash-to-group operations.
 The map is not invertible, but also not pre-image resistant, meaning an attacker can find a valid input for a given output.